 If you have been injured at work, contact the Platt Law Firm today.
 We will review the facts of your situation and help you figure out whether you are entitled to workers’ compensation benefits for medical expenses, lost wages, temporary or permanent disability, or other covered expenses.

-An experienced Des Moines workers’ compensation attorney can ensure that you get the benefits you are entitled to, protect your rights during the valuation process, and help guide you through the complicated and often confusing workers’ compensation process.
-Don’t wait—contact us today.
+Our experienced Des Moines and Urbandale, Iowa workers compensation attorney ensures that you get the benefits you are entitled to, protect your rights during the valuation process, and help guide you through the complicated and often confusing workers comp process.
+Don’t wait—contact us today and get top-rated personal injury lawyers near you.